cscrivner/coltanscrivner.com/content/authors/admin/_index.md

 I occasionally write about the psychology of morbid curiosity, horror, and all things spooky at [Morbid Minds](https://www.psychologytoday.com/us/blog/morbid-minds), my Psychology Today Blog.

-I'm also writing a tradebook on morbid curiosity that will be published by Penguin Random House in 2023.
+I'm also writing a book on morbid curiosity that will be published by Penguin Random House in 2023.
 Stay tuned for updates!